-Last updated July 22, 2019
+Last updated October 29, 2019

-At the Apple Worldwide Developer Conference (WWDC) this year, Apple announced a new mode of device enrollment, entitled “User Enrollment”.
+At the Apple Worldwide Developer Conference (WWDC) this year, Apple announced “User Enrollment”, a new mode of device enrollment.
 This enrollment mode is available in iOS 13 and macOS 10.15 Catalina.
-This is a notably different mode of enrollment than the previously available DEP enrolled, User Approved (UAMDM), or Supervised modes of enrollment.
+This is a notably different mode of enrollment than the previously available Apple DEP, User Approved (UAMDM), or Supervised mode.
 While these modes still exist, User Enrollment (sometimes referred to as “UEMDM”) aims to address Bring Your Own Device (BYOD) deployment scenarios specifically.

-User Enrollment removes an administrators ability to set or clear a passcode, wipe a device, and perform other device-level operations that encroach on an end user’s privacy and control of their own device.
+User Enrollment removes an administrator’s ability to set or clear a passcode, wipe a device, and perform other device-level operations that encroach on an end user’s privacy and control of their own device.

 User Enrollment relies upon and requires that a Managed Apple ID is associated with each enrolled device.
 This Managed Apple ID currently provides two functions: